 That same power that she believed she didn’t have led to a humongous discovery about one other phenomenon – worth.

 “I did a show with a white male comic and he wanted a certain venue to pay us $800 a week.
-I didn’t think we can bring that in, but he said this is what we were supposed to get and what we need to have.
+I didn’t think we could bring that in, but he said this is what we were supposed to get and what we need to have.
 That was so interesting to me.
 Here’s someone who didn’t even graduate from high school and I have an Ivy League masters.
 Despite us having completely different socio-economic backgrounds, he taught me that you get what you deserve.
 That taught me I still have a lot to unlearn in regards to what I think my worth is.”

 The worth that Malbroux speaks of is worth set by her and her alone.
 Women are told to demand raises, but when raises are demanded, they are often labeled as difficult or impossible to work with, especially women of color.
 Yet when it’s a man making those same demands, he is assertive, a take charge kinda guy.